 St Peter's is an academic powerhouse disguised as a friendly local primary.
 It manages to achieve results that place it in the elite tier of English schools while maintaining a warm, faith filled atmosphere.
 Best suited to local families who value a Church of England education and are looking for the very best academic start for their children.
 The primary hurdle is simply securing entry.

-Yes, it is an exceptional school.
-St Peter's is ranked 1st locally in Batley and 258th in all of England, placing it in the top 2% of schools nationally.
-Its 2024 KS2 results are far above the England average, with 95.67% of pupils reaching expected standards in reading, writing, and mathematics.
+Yes, it is a strong school.
+St Peter's is ranked 2nd locally in Batley and 1,447th out of 14,978 schools in England for primary academic outcomes.
+Its 2025 KS2 results show 80% of pupils reaching the expected standard in reading, writing, and mathematics.

 Applications are made through Kirklees Council's coordinated admissions process.
-The deadline for 2026 entry is 15 January 2026.
+The deadline for 2027 entry is 15 January 2027, with offers released on 16 April 2027.
 Because St Peter's is a Voluntary Aided school, the governors set the admissions policy, which includes criteria for faith based places.

 Yes, St Peter's provides nursery education for children from age 3.
 The nursery is integrated into the school's Early Years provision, allowing for a smooth transition into the main primary school.

-The results are among the highest in England.
-In 2024, 100% of pupils met the expected standard in mathematics, and 39% of pupils achieved the high standard across reading, writing, and maths, which is nearly five times the England average of 8%.
+The results remain strong, especially in mathematics.
+In the 2025 dataset, 90% of pupils met the expected standard in mathematics, and 10% of pupils achieved the high standard across reading, writing, and maths.

 Yes, it is a Church of England Voluntary Aided school.
 Christian values are central to the school's identity, and the curriculum includes regular collective worship and strong links with the local parish.